Razvanip13/Towards_Lighter_And_Robust_Evaluation/README.md

 # Towards_Lighter_And_Robust_Evaluation
-The corrected dataset for ECIR 2025
+The corrected dataset for Quantify Uncertainty and Hallucination in Foundation Models: The Next Frontier in Reliable AI": Workshop on ICLR 2025

 This is the script for the reproduction of the dataset used for evaluating correctness